When She Loved Me: Live performances and cover versions

 Stage actress and singer Samantha Barks covered the ballad on her self-titled debut studio album in 2016, renaming it "When He Loved Me".
 She promoted it with live performances at Feinstein's/54 Below in support of the album, with Suzanna Bowling of the Times Square Chronicles writing that her "emotions poured forth" with her rendition.
-Mexican music group Belanova released a Spanish cover of the song in 2016, entitled "Cuando Ella Me Amaba".
-Their version was included on the compilation album We Love Disney (Latino).
+Mexican pop group Belanova released a cover of the Spanish version in 2016, for the compilation album We Love Disney (Latino).
 Describing their rendition as "more heartbreaking" than the original, AXS contributor Lucas Villa observed that the group's "signature electro-pop sound" has been replaced with more acoustic instruments to emphasize front woman Denisse Guerrero's voice, which Villa felt "beautifully reflects the pain and pining in Jessie's sad story", concluding, "The emotion translates well with Belanova's haunting rendition."
 The song was covered by Japanese-Canadian band Monkey Majik in 2017 for the Japanese Disney cover compilation, "Thank You Disney".
 In 2019, contestant Walker Burroughs performed "When She Loved Me" live on a Disney-themed episode of the reality television competition American Idol, accompanying himself on piano.
-The performance was well-received by all three judges, with Katy Perry saying "You really transported me into a different time and place" and Lionel Richie calling it "as close to a perfect performance that I can ever think of.”
+The performance was well received by all three judges, with Katy Perry saying "You really transported me into a different time and place" and Lionel Richie calling it "as close to a perfect performance that I can ever think of."
 Billboard's Robbie Daw dubbed it "the first perfect performance of the night."
 Burroughs ultimately advanced to the top eight of the competition following his performance.

 The King's Singers covered the song using an arrangement by Philip Lawson.
 It was released in 2019 and featured on their album Love Songs.
 On their 2020 album The Corner of Broadway and Main Street, Volume 2, a cappella ensemble Voctave performs an arrangement with singer Liz Callaway as a guest soloist.